yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 High CPU use could also indicate a problem and may require debugging by {{% support-cloud %}}.

 If CPU use is continuously higher than 80%, your workload may also exceed the capacity of your cluster.
-Consider scaling your cluster by adding vCPUs.
+Consider scaling your cluster vertically by adding vCPUs to increase capacity per node, or horizontally by adding nodes to reduce the load per node.
 Refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).

 ### Billing alerts